microsoft/PythonProgrammingPuzzles/puzzles/README.md

 * <a name="primefib"></a>**PrimeFib** Inspired by [HumanEval](https://github.com/openai/human-eval) \#39

-    Ira Gessel observed that n is a Fibonacci number if and if either 5 n^2 - 4 or 5 n^2 + 4 is a perfect square (3 instances)
+    Ira Gessel observed that n is a Fibonacci number if and if either 5 n^2 - 4 or 5 n^2 + 4 is a perfect square (5 instances)

     ```python
     def sat(n: int, lower=123456):
+        assert any((i ** 0.5).is_integer() for i in [5 * n * n - 4, 5 * n * n + 4]), "n must be a Fibonacci number"
+        assert all(n % i for i in range(2, int(n ** 0.5) + 1)), "n must be prime"
+        return n > lower

+    def sol(lower=123456):
         """
         Find a prime Fibonacci number bigger than a certain threshold, using Ira Gessel's test for Fibonacci numbers.

+        Sample Input:
+        10

+        Sample Output:
+        11
         """
-        assert any((i ** 0.5).is_integer() for i in [5 * n * n - 4, 5 * n * n + 4]), "n must be a Fibonacci number"
-        assert all(n % i for i in range(2, int(n ** 0.5) + 1)), "n must be prime"
-        return n > lower
     ```
     <details><summary>1 hand-written solution </summary>